SAL778/SIC-CoHive/docs/UserStories.md

 3. Admin can manage user accounts and permissions through the integrated Google Suite.

 7.02 - Integration
-As a user, I want to sign up/in using my @ualberta.ca account so that accessing SIC does not require extra credentials.
+As a user, I want to sign up/in using my @ualberta.ca account, so that accessing SIC does not require extra credentials.

 Acceptance Tests